Habibafathalla/AI-Mobile-Performance-Monitor-Application/README.md

      ```
 4. **Install Dependencies:** Run `flutter pub get` to install any necessary dependencies.
 5. **Run the Application:** Execute `flutter run` to start the application.

+**Important**: The model is stored in the system files and is loaded only once during installation.
+You do not need to reload it every time you start the application.